SnowConvert: Function References for Teradata¶

 Definition¶

-Returns the hexadecimal representation for a character string.
+Returns a string containing the hexadecimal (base-16) representation of each character in the input string.

 PUBLIC.CHAR2HEXINT_UDF(INPUT_STRING VARCHAR);